CAMANEM/EmbeddedCar/README.md

 - **HTTP/HTTPS**: Primary communication protocol between the frontend and backend
 - **WebSocket**: For real-time video streaming and continuous status updates
 - **GPIO Protocol**: Direct hardware communication on the Raspberry Pi
-- **I2C/SPI**: For communication with sensors and advanced hardware features

 ##  Key Features